 You will need some help from ex-candidates who’ve cleared their exams, or from your tutors about the resources you need to refer for the topics.
 SuperProfs has a very comprehensive online training for the exam which you can subscribe to for your at-home reference.

-CA IPCC and CA Intermediate Study Planning
+CA Intermediate Study Planning

 Once you’ve prepared the lists of resources you’d need to refer to, and also the topics that you’d be focusing on more extensively, it’s time to begin your planning.